daniel-munro/ratgtex-pipeline/README.md

 - If multiple files map to the same ID, i.e. the ID appears in multiple rows, reads from those files will be aligned into one BAM file.
 - You can use the `fastq_path` parameter in `config.yaml` to specify the encompassing directory as an absolute or relative path.
 That way `fastq_map.txt` can just contain the remainder of the path to each file (including any subdirectories as necessary).
 - Any listed files whose rat IDs are not in `{version}/{tissue}/rat_ids.txt` will be ignored.
+- If a tissue includes a mix of single-end and paired-end samples, omit `paired_end` from the tissue config so the pipeline infers pairing per row.

 #### `{version}/{tissue}/rat_ids.txt`